kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 --- abstract

-This document describes a scheme for prioritizing the delivery of HTTP responses.
+This document describes a scheme for prioritizing the HTTP responses.
 The prioritization scheme expresses absolute values for each HTTP response, rather than the relative precedence between a group of HTTP responses.

 This document defines the Priority header field for communicating the initial priority in an HTTP version-independent manner, as well as HTTP/2 and HTTP/3